OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/join.md

 # Who Can Take Part in the OSIUM Community?

 Every researcher and non-researcher from the Philipps-University Marburg and beyond can attend and participate in our events, no matter from which domain or at which career level.
-To get notified of our activities, you can subscribe to our <a href="https://www.lists.uni-marburg.de/lists/sympa/subscribe/eresearch-openscience-news?previous_action=info">newsletter</a>
+Membership is open and free of charge.
+No small print.

 # How to Become an Official Member of OSIUM?